 This is all true and needs to be affirmed.
 The only hope for deep heart transformation is the Gospel.
 But does that mean we need to focus only on preaching the Gospel to individuals and ignore any questions of systemic change?

 The Scope of Gospel Transformation

-A question that will help us answer this is the following: What is God’s intended scope of Gospel transformation?
+A question that will help us answer this is the following: what is God’s intended scope of Gospel transformation?
 Modern western Evangelicalism has sometimes been accused of shrinking the Gospel to be only about personal forgiveness that lets us escape the world after we die.
 Sadly, this accusation is not without grounds.
-But the biblical Gospel is about much more than just individual forgiveness.
-Its scope is nothing less than the restoration of the universe under the lordship of Jesus.
+But the biblical Gospel is about more than just individual forgiveness.
+Its final scope is nothing less than the restoration of the universe under the lordship of Jesus.

 An Underlying Assumption

 There is an unspoken assumption in the suggestion to “just preach the Gospel” and ignore issues of systemic racism.
 The assumption is this: individuals shape society, but society does not shape individuals.
 The argument implies that only by seeing individuals changed piecemeal will society—maybe, eventually—be changed.
 Additionally, it suggests that if enough individuals are changed, society will change all by itself.
 Thus, societal change is a byproduct at best.

 But this approach fails to take seriously the reality that not only do individuals shape culture, but culture shapes individuals.
 Surely we can see this realization behind the concern for our children to be raised with biblical values.
 Because culture is so key to shaping individuals, a true concern for individual hearts means we should also be concerned about the society which helps form them.